UTIs and cranberry juice

 The pilgrims named it the “Cranberry” due to its blossom resembling a crane and used its leaves to fight liver ailments, swollen glands, and mumps.
 They even would wrap their wounds with cranberry leaves to speed up the healing process.

 Even though cranberry has been used as an ancient remedy, there doesn’t seem to be solid evidence linked to miracle cures.
-Nutritionally speaking, cranberries are packed with Vitamin C and fiber and are very acidic.
+Nutritionally speaking, cranberry juice is packed with Vitamin C and fiber and are very acidic.
 It is believed that when the acid from the cranberry combines with urine, bacteria, such as E. Coli, are not able to grow and flourish.
 In certain cases, scientists have found that cranberries can stop bacteria from attaching to the walls of the bladder.
 This could aid in preventing infection, but there has been no conclusion that it actually kills the bacteria within the urinary tract.

 There is a theory that cranberries contain an antioxidant that prevents bacteria from sticking to not only the side of the bladder but all other parts of the urinary tract.
 These antioxidants within the cranberry morph the bacteria, making it unable to attach itself and cause an infection.